SteelRidgeRobotics/2023-2024_FRC_Season/README.md

 ### Rule #3: Merge Branches ASAP
 Sitting on a branch for a month will probably be uncomfortable and cause issues when merging your branch.
 This is why we enforce Rule 2; to give your branch a small amount of time to finish.

-Because the branch has been worked on for a month, lots of chances have (hopefully) been done to the main branch, meaning your amazing branch is now *completely outdated!* 🥳
+Because the branch has been worked on for a month, lots of changes have (hopefully) been done to the main branch, meaning your amazing branch is now *completely outdated!* 🥳

 To avoid this, finish your current branch before working on a new one. __DON'T MULTITASK__.

 > [!NOTE]
-> To keep branches from taking forever, give yourself a deadline; have your new features take ~1-2 weeks to finish.
+> To keep branches from taking forever, give yourself a deadline; have your new features take ~1-2 weeks to finish, depending on the size of it.

 ### TL;DR
 1. Don't push code to `main`, create a branch and merge it instead.